Floresj4/cfn-ec2-processing/batch-scripts/readme.md

 ### batch-config

-Deploys the configuration properties required for the batch-processor application.
+Deploys configuration properties required for the batch-processor application.

+From the root directory

+    py .\batch-scripts\batch-config.py {filepath} {namespace}

+ will deploy configuration from filepath into AWS with the {namespace} prefix.
+Use `batch-config.py --h` for more information.